Open from April through October

 Its underwater trail

-Located on La Palud beach (45-minute walk), this underwater trail is the first of its kind in France!
-Access is free and open to all (in season)!
+Located on La Palud Beach (a 45-minute walk away), this underwater trail is the first of its kind in France!
+Admission is free and open to everyone (during the season)!

-The crystal-clear waters of Port-Cros are teeming with marine life.
-You might spot groupers, barracudas, sea breams, corbs, conger eels or moray eels.
+The crystal-clear waters around Port-Cros Island Port-Cros with marine life.
+You might spot groupers, barracudas, sea bream, corbs, conger eels, or even moray eels.

 One of the forts of Port-Cros

-In the 1630s, Richelieu decided to protect the island from pirate attacks by building 3 forts: Tour de l'Eminence, Fort de l'Estissac and Port Man.
+In the 1630s, Richelieu decided to protect the island from pirate attacks by building three forts there: the Tour de l’Éminence, Fort de l’Estissac, and Fort de Port Man.

-As soon as you arrive in port, you'll also find the first fort built under François 1er, the Fort du Moulin.
+As soon as you arrive at the port, you'll also find the first fort built during the reign of Francis I, Fort du Moulin.

 Baie de la Palud in Port-Cros

-Arriving by boat, Port-Cros appears as a verdant island covered in thick forest.
+When you arrive by boat, Port-Cros as a lush, green island covered in dense forest.

-The island's terrestrial fauna also includes endemic species such as the Phyllodactyl lizard and the Sardinian discoglossus.
+The island’s terrestrial fauna also includes certain unique and endemic species, such as the Phyllodactylus lizard and the Sardinian discogloss.

 The Beaches